No. 25 Mizzou softball's struggles continue, Tigers fall to Kansas

 Kansas responded quickly with their own four-run third inning, capped off by a three-run home run.

-They added two more insurance runs in the sixth on a inside-the-park home run, which only happened because of a Mizzou error.
-Kansas took.a 10-4 lead and just as quickly as she was called on, Nichols relieved from her duties for the day.
+They added two more insurance runs in the sixth on an inside-the-park home run, which only happened because of a Mizzou error.
+Kansas took a 10-4 lead and just as quickly as she was called on, Nichols was relieved from her duties for the day.

 Nichols was credited with the loss, making her 1-3 on the season.
 She gave up seven hits and six runs in 15 at-bats.
 Megan Schumacher pitched the remainder of the game for the Tigers.